Femina Miss India 2013

-Navneet Kaur Dhillon represented India at Miss World 2013 held in Indonesia where she placed in the Top 20 and won the Multimedia Award.
 Sobhita Dhulipala represented India at Miss Earth 2013 held in the Philippines where she won two awards, Miss Photogenic and Miss Eco-beauty, though she did not place.

 After the Femina Miss India 2013 pageant, Vijaya Sharma and Swati Kain, both Femina Miss India 2013 contestants, were designated by Femina as India's representatives to Miss Supranational 2013 and to Miss Heritage 2013 respectively.
 Sharma placed in the Top 20 at Miss Supranational 2013 held in Belarus, while Kain was crowned 1st Runner Up at Miss Heritage 2013 held in Zimbabwe.
 In addition, Femina designated Purva Rana, who was not a contestant at Femina Miss India 2013 but who had been a contestant in the 2012 edition, as India's representative at Miss United Continent 2013 held in Ecuador where she was crowned Vice-Queen/Virrena.